|Nutrition Facts (per serving)|

 Feel free to add a little extra grated Parmesan cheese to the breadcrumb mixture for rolling the shaped mixture.

 Double this mixture for a large family meal or for serving many guests.

-- I use my stand mixture with the paddle attachment to mix ground beef for meatloaf or meatballs.
-Or, put the ingredients in a food storage bag, seal it, and mix it without getting your hands dirty.
+- Use a stand mixer with the paddle attachment to mix ground beef for meatloaf or meatballs.
+Alternatively, put the ingredients in a food storage bag, seal it, and mix it without getting your hands dirty.